allanhy/tallysight/README.md

 - [Python](https://www.python.org/downloads/) (3.10+ recommended)
 - pip (comes with Python)
 - [Python Extension](https://marketplace.visualstudio.com/items/?itemName=ms-python.python) (Latest Verison)
+- For more info, follow the link to the Jest homepage (https://jestjs.io/)

 To run tests locally for **Jest** (29.7+ recommended) where a report is automatically generated about passing/failing tests: